Coalescing-fragmentating Wasserstein dynamics: particle approach: Introduction

-due to the form of the projection operator, where $X_t=X(\cdot ,t)\in \Li$.
-The second contribution of the present paper is the development of new methods for solving of equation~\eqref{f_the_main_equation}, and is establishing of a connection between solutions to such an equation and families of semimartingales satisfying $(R1)-(R4)$.
-We remark that equation~\eqref{f_the_main_equation} can be interpreted as an infinite dimensional analog of the equation for a sticky-reflected Brownian motion on the half line
+in the space $\Li$ due to the form of the projection operator, where $X_t=X(\cdot ,t)\in \Li$.
+The second contribution of the present paper is the development of new methods for solving equation~\eqref{f_the_main_equation}, and the establishing of a connection between solutions to such an equation and families of semimartingales satisfying $(R1)-(R4)$.
+We remark that equation~\eqref{f_the_main_equation} can be interpreted as an infinite-dimensional analog of the equation for a sticky-reflected Brownian motion on the half-line

-for which the question of existence and uniqueness of solutions is non-trivial (see e.g.~\cite{Engelbert:2014}).
+for which the question of the existence and uniqueness of solutions is non-trivial (see, e.g.,~\cite{Engelbert:2014}).
 In our case, the uniqueness of solutions to~\eqref{f_the_main_equation} remains an open problem.

 \begin{theorem} \begin{enumerate} \item[(i)] For each $\delta>0$, $g\in L^{\uparrow}_{2+\delta}$ and $\xi\in L^{\uparrow}_{\infty}$ there exists a weak solution\footnote{see Definition~\ref{definition_solution}} to SDE \eqref{f_the_main_equation}.